lima-brko/virtual-keyboard-with-angular/README.md

-# virtual-keyboard-with-angular
-Create virtual keyboard with AngularJS
+# Virtual Keyboard with Angular
+This project is developed to support realtime translation with a virtual keyboard.

+Built-with:
+- HTML
+- SASS
+- AngularJS

+The first language supported will be Korean.